Scrypto Test

 For cases where test bindings are not available, the TestEnvironment::call_method_typed and TestEnvironment::call_function_typed methods can be used.

-Enabling and Disabling Kernel Modules at Runtime
+Enabling and Disabling System Modules at Runtime

-The Radix Engine kernel is designed to be modular with concepts such as auth, costing, limits, transaction runtime and others being kernel modules that may be enabled or disabled during the test runtime without the need for a new kernel.
+The Radix Engine kernel is designed to be modular with concepts such as auth, costing, limits, transaction runtime and others being system modules that may be enabled or disabled during the test runtime without the need for a new kernel.

 The modular design of the Radix Engine kernel proves to be useful when writing tests.
 As an example, you may want to not think about costing at all when writing tests and thus you may opt to disable the costing module entirely and continue your test without it.
 This can be done through the TestEnvironment::disable_costing_module method.